Jurassic Park, 1993

 One location found on another of the Hawaiian islands is the rolling green landscape where Alan Grant and the kids find themselves in the path of a herd of Gallimimus fleeing from the T Rex.
 The stampede was filmed at the Kualoa Ranch, Kamehameha Highway, Ka’a’awa Valley on Oahu, the most populous and developed of the islands.

 The ranch is open to visitors, and the fallen tree, under which Grant and the kids take shelter, is still there as a great photo opportunity.
-There’s a one-hour location tour, which takes in sites from Godzilla, Windtalkers, 50 First Dates and TV series Lost.
+There’s a one-hour location tour, which takes in sites from the 1998 Godzilla, Windtalkers, 50 First Dates and TV series Lost.
 Take Kamehameha Highway north from Honolulu, about 20 miles.
 The entrance is on the left, opposite the Kualoa Regional Park.

 It’s back to Kauai to find the spot where Grant stumbles across the raptor nest, and realises that the dinosaurs have found a way to reproduce, which is another of the National Tropical Botanical Garden properties.
 He finds the hatched eggs beneath the giant Moreton Bay fig trees in the Allerton Garden, 4425 Lawai Road, Koloa.
 The same garden is also where Jurassic Park’s maintenance shed was built.
 The same garden was seen as Captain Jack Sparrow searches for the Fountain of Youth in Pirates Of The Caribbean: On Stranger Tides.

 There’s one obstacle left – the electrified fence, which Grant and the kids must negotiate before Ellie manages to restore the lethal current.
 This was erected in Kauai’s Olokele Valley, a few miles northwest of Waimea.